00kaku/wordflix/README.md

 # A React application with Wordpress+Graphql backend that shows information about superhero movies.

 A website that that shows information about various superhero movies.User from home page can go to browse movies page where they see a thumbnail and name of the movies in listing.
-On clickin any movie  tile user will be moved to details page where they can see a detailed tile of the superhero movie with release date and synopsis.
-The website is fully responsive and mobile first.
+On clickin any movie  tile user will be moved to details page where they can see a detailed tile of the superhero movie with release date and synopsis.User can also click on load more button and can load new movies. **GraphQL cursor based pagination** is used for load more feature.The website is fully responsive and mobile first.

 ###### ReactJs is used for structure and webstie design.
 ###### Wordpress is used as a headless CMS for the backend of the app.